xiaoyang-sde/knowledge-base/docs/data-structures/18-hashing.md

 * The index of "cat" is \(3 x 27^2\)  + \(1 x 27^1\) + \(20 x 27^0\) = 2234.
 * The index of "bee" is \(2 x 27^2\)  + \(5 x 27^1\) + \(5 x 27^0\) = 1598.

-As long as we pick a base &gt;= 26, this algorithm is guaranteed to give each lowercase English word a unqiue number.
+As long as we pick a base &gt;= 26, this algorithm is guaranteed to give each lowercase English word a unique number.
 Thus, we will never have a collision.

 ```java
 // englishToInt() is a helper method which could turn string to index.